15 Best Games for Sega Saturn

 The only thing Saturn version ails is the multiplayer mode.
 Being a PC game initially, Worms doesn’t support multiplayer mode with two pads, so you’d have to pass it to each other for each move.
 It’s OK when you play against an AI, but it’s not that kind of fun.

-Everyone has heard of that cute archeologist Lara Croft, an adventure girl with all the looks and the skills.
+Everyone has heard of that cute archeologist Lara Croft, an adventurous girl with all the looks and the skills.
 Tomb Raider almost became the second name of adventure games, and it was released for any platform.
 Here is the first installment, introducing you to Lara and all the magical, mystical, and dangerous stuff around her.

 Well, Saturn hardware wasn’t the best platform for such a graphically rich 3D game, so if you’re here to enjoy the beautiful shapes of that 1990s’ Lara Croft, you may be disappointed.
 But the gameplay is still adventure-packed and exciting, and the controls fit the gameplay perfectly.